We all know that regular exercise is good for our health. But can your weekly Pilates class really make you look and feel younger?

-Now is the time to look and feel your best; here are 10 ways Pilates makes you feel younger…
+Now is the time to look and feel your best, no matter what age you are.
+Here are 10 ways Pilates helps makes you feel younger…

 1. Body Awareness

-No matter where you work out – in a class full of people, or in the privacy of your own home – Pilates embraces your body.
-Joints, muscles, skin, etc. The entire body is in tune when you are moving, twisting, and bending.
-If you go from cubicle to couch, you are not experiencing the body’s beautiful fluidity and sexy form.
+No matter where you work out – in a class full of people, or in the privacy of your own home – Pilates is all about embracing and becoming aware of your body, including your joints, muscles, ligaments, breathing, etc. Your whole body is in tune with itself when you are moving, twisting, and bending.
+If you go from cubicle to couch, you are not experiencing the body’s beautiful fluidity and natural form.
 Pilates allows you to love your body at any age.

 Posture and poise are certainly signs of youth.
-An elongated body, shoulders back, chin firm in place, definitely emits an air of confidence.
+An elongated body, shoulders back and chin held high definitely emits an air of confidence.
 Pilates expert Jillian Hessel explains, “Pilates can be a wonderful solution to all these poor postural habits because the exercises encourage bilateral, even muscle development and flexibility at the same time.
 A good Pilates workout doesn’t have to be long or exhausting — but it can and will rebalance your body over time.”

-Youth is the equivalent of strength, stamina, and balance.
-As you age, you want to have the strength to play tennis, ride a bicycle, swim in the ocean, or other favorite activity.
-Age should not be a limitation if you stay fit and flexible.
-SparkPeople blogger and certified Pilates expert Nicole Nichols reports, “Pilates is definitely a good way to begin strengthening your body if weight training intimidates you.
+Strength, stamina, and balance are all associated with being youthful.
+As you age, you want to have the strength to play tennis, ride a bicycle, swim in the ocean, or even just carry your groceries with ease.
+Age should never limit your ability to say fit and flexible.
+SparkPeople blogger and certified Pilates expert Nicole Nichols says, “Pilates is definitely a good way to begin strengthening your body if weight training intimidates you.
 If you are completely opposed to doing strength training, or can’t for some health or medical reason, you will still see some strength benefits from a Pilates-based fitness program.”

 4. Better Breathing